 As for small standalone facilities, Total Security Solutions has experience building screening stations for U.S. Customs and Border Protection along both the Canadian and Mexican borders.
 These small, often remote buildings are a very different beast from big city reception offices.
 Not only is the scope of the job larger, but the threat model very different.
 For example, while reception offices are most susceptible to direct attacks with easily concealed weapons, a border outpost is exposed to long-distance targeting by snipers, giving attackers quite a tactical advantage.
 Even common hunting rifles–designed as they are to penetrate brush in order to take down large game–can pose a very grave threat to border facility staff and visitors.

-In addition to armoring lobbies and reception areas to resist handgun fire (generally with UL Level 3 materials), the exteriors of remote government border facilities are paneled in an under-layer of Level 4 bullet resistant fiberglass, and exterior windows are fitted with Level 4 glass-clad polycarbonate ballistic transparency and true UL-rated frames.
+In addition to armoring lobbies and reception areas to resist handgun fire (generally with materials tested to UL Level 3), the exteriors of remote government border facilities are paneled in an under-layer of Level 4 bullet resistant fiberglass, and exterior windows are fitted with Level 4 glass-clad polycarbonate ballistic transparency and frames verified to meet UL standards.
 These government-grade materials are significantly more challenging to work with than commonplace Level 3 ballistic acrylic and fiberglass that many glaziers are accustomed to using.

 Government Contracts Require Precise Customization